 7. A highlight of the museum is the Date Table, an interactive exhibit which enables you to look up almost any date in Winston Churchill’s 90 year lifespan.
 It will then reveal what happened on that day, through facsimile documents and photographs.
 Many significant dates will launch animations which bring the events to life.

 8. Winston Churchill had a very distinctive public image.
 The museum has exhibits of the actual items he was seldom seen without: bow tie, bowler hat, cigar and glass of brandy.

 9. The museum has recordings of Churchill’s greatest speeches, delivered during the darkest days of the war and credited with keeping morale high even when things were going badly.
 In the words of John F Kennedy, “he mobilised the English language and sent it into battle”.

 Churchill War Rooms – Churchill with Chiefs of Staff.
 Photo credit: © Imperial War Museum.

-10. Amongst the countless medals, citations, honours and prizes on display in the Cabinet War Rooms museum is Winston Churchill’s Nobel Prize for Literature, awarded in 1953.
+10. Amongst the countless medals, citations, honours, and prizes on display in the Cabinet War Rooms museum are Winston Churchill’s Nobel Prize for Literature, awarded in 1953.
 The trophy is a silver-plated book, with an inscription engraved on the cover.
 See if you can spot the spelling mistake!